ElIgibility Requirements

 Exam Requirements

-The CTPRA examination is a time-based, closed book exam, completed within 3 hours that is administered through a third party vendor, Examity.
-The exam is taken online from your own computer and remote proctoring is required to monitor examination compliance.
-The CTPRA examination contains 125 questions worth up to 140 points.
-Examination questions include testing the domain knowledge and application of knowledge using Third Party risk situations.
-Multiple choice questions are presented using Third Party risk management scenarios from the Outsourcer or the Service Provider point of view.
+The CTPRA examination is a time-based, closed-book exam, completed within 3 hours, that is administered through a third-party vendor, Proctor360.
+The exam is taken online from your computer, and remote proctoring is required to monitor examination compliance.
+The CTPRA examination contains 120 questions worth up to 125 points.
+Examination questions include testing the domain knowledge and application of knowledge using third-party risk situations.
+Multiple choice questions are presented using third-party risk management scenarios from the Outsourcer or the Service Provider point of view.
 A score of 70% or higher must be achieved to pass the exam.
-We do not offer stand-alone practice tests at this time; however, the class materials provide Knowledge Check sample questions for each module.

-The exam must be taken within 15 weeks of completing the class.
-Failure to meet the 15- week deadline will result in retaking the class and the exam at your own expense.
+The exam must be taken within 15 weeks of the bootcamp.
+Failure to meet the 15-week deadline will result in retaking the bootcamp and the exam at your own expense.

 If you need reasonable accommodations to take the exam, please contact us at education@sharedassessments.org.